domwakeling/bowles-website/src/news/2017/july/LSERSA_aldershot/index.md

 date: "2017-07-08T14:18"
 ---

-The third round of the LSERSA 2017 Summer Series was held on Sunday 2nd July at Aldershot.
-Full results are available on the Ski Results website.
+The fourth round of the LSERSA 2017 Summer Series was held on Sunday 2nd July at Aldershot.
+Full results are available on the [Ski Results website](https://skiresults.co.uk/events/825).

 **Individual Event**\
 Rufus Wontner - 2nd in Mens U8\